Georgia businesses reopen cautiously amid coronavirus worry

 Although many businesses never closed, the governor has said it was imperative to begin easing his state’s economic suffering by allowing others to resume work.
 The Georgia Department of Labor said 1.1 million workers — about one-fifth of the state’s workforce — filed for unemployment since the crisis started.

-Although two administration officials told The Associated Press that Trump and Vice President Mike Pence repeatedly told Kemp they approved of his aggressive plan before the president bashed it publicly earlier this week, Trump tweeted a denial as businesses reopened.
+Two administration officials told The Associated Press that Trump and Vice President Mike Pence repeatedly told Kemp they approved of his aggressive plan before the president bashed it publicly earlier this week, but Trump tweeted a denial as businesses reopened.

 “I (or @VP) never gave Governor Brian Kemp an OK on those few businesses outside of the Guidelines.
 FAKE NEWS!
 Spas, beauty salons, tattoo parlors, & barber shops should take a little slower path, but I told the Governor to do what is right for the great people of Georgia (& USA)!” the president said in the tweet.

-Georgia’s approach to reopening comes amid a global patchwork of measured steps to reviving economies.
+Georgia’s approach to reopening falls into a global patchwork of measured steps to reviving economies.

 Public health experts have warned that reopening too quickly could trigger a coronavirus resurgence.
 Preventing that will require increased testing and robust tracking of infected people’s contacts.